ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

   for sending requests to the replica
 - `ServeResponse` is a new data model served as the output of `proxy_request()` method.
 It has required the string `status_code` used for metrics tracking.
-It also has optional `response` and `streaming_response` allowing gRPC to pass back response to the client
+It also has optional `response` and `streaming_response` allowing gRPC to pass response back to the client

+#### gRPC Util
+This is where the magic of the serialization and deserialization happens.
+- `RayServeServiceStub` is provided to the client to initialize their gRPC service stub.
+It takes a `channel` and a `output_protobuf` type as input.
+  The stub will link the methods with the correct serdes so the client can pass their own protobuf and receive their own protobuf as response as is.
+- `add_RayServeServiceServicer_to_server` is used on the server to include the `RayServeService` protobuf service definition.
+It also overrides the serdes on those methods to `None` so the serve entrypoint can take the raw protobuf bytes as input and return raw protobuf bytes as response as well.

 #### Benchmark
 The current serve benchmark `python/ray/serve/benchmarks/microbenchmark.py` only